zogudardi-source/zoguone-solutions-app/INSTRUCTIONS.md

 ---

-## Part 2: Uploading Your Project to GitHub
+## Part 2 (Recommended): Connecting to GitHub From the Editor

-GitHub is a service that will store your application's code.
-Netlify will connect to it to build and deploy your website.
+This is the modern, automated way to get your code onto GitHub.
+It's easier and better than dragging files manually.

-### Step 2.1: Create a GitHub Account and Repository
+### Step 2.1: Create an Empty GitHub Repository

 1. Go to [github.com](https://github.com) and sign up for a free account if you don't have one.
 2. Once logged in, click the **"+"** icon in the top-right corner, and select **"New repository"**.